Love Dive (song): Accolades

+"Love Dive" won 10 first place awards on South Korean music programs, including a triple crown on Inkigayo.
+With "Love Dive", Ive became only the 4th group in K-pop history to have won both a rookie award and a daesang prize in the same year, after 2NE1, Miss A, and Aespa.

 Commercial performance

-"Love Dive" debuted at number nine on South Korea's Gaon Digital Chart in the chart issue dated April 3–9, 2022; on its component charts, the song debuted at number two on the Gaon Download Chart, number 13 on the Gaon Streaming Chart, and number 25 on the Gaon BGM Chart.
-It ascended to number one on the Gaon Digital Chart in the chart issue dated June 12–18, 2022, and number two on the Gaon Streaming Chart in the chart issue dated April 24–30, 2022.
+"Love Dive" debuted at number nine on South Korea's Gaon Digital Chart in the chart issue dated April 3–9, 2022, ascending to number one in the chart issue dated June 12–18, 2022.
 On the Billboard K-pop Hot 100, the song debuted at number 67 in the chart issue dated April 16, 2022, ascending to number one in the chart issue dated April 30, 2022.
 The song debuted at number two on the Billboard South Korea Songs in the chart issue dated May 7, 2022, ascending to number one in the chart issue dated July 9, 2022.

 In New Zealand, the song debuted at number 26 on the RMNZ Hot Singles in the chart issue dated April 11, 2022, ascending to number 11 in the following week.
-In Japan, the song debuted at number 22 on the Billboard Japan Japan Hot 100 in the chart issue dated April 13, 2022; on its component charts, it debuted at number 17 on the Top Download Songs, number 16 on the Top Streaming Songs, and number one on the Top User Generated Songs.
-It ascended to number eight on the Japan Hot 100, and number two on the Top Streaming Songs in the following week.
+In Japan, the song debuted at number 22 on the Billboard Japan Japan Hot 100 in the chart issue dated April 13, 2022, ascendeding to number eight in the following week.
 On the Oricon Combined Singles, the song debuted at number 15 in the chart issue dated April 18, 2022, ascending to number six in the following week.